NeenaPrasad/ExData_Plotting1/CodeBook.md

 1. Checks if the dataset (**household_power_consumption.txt**) is present in the working directory
 2. Dataset zipfile is downloaded if it is not.
 3. Zipfile is unzipped and read into the R with read.table with appropriate arguments.
-Initially 5 rows are read into the R to determine the column classes and is then used to read the entire table to minimise the time taken.
-4. The data for a two day period alone is required for the project,ie , for dates 2007-02-01 and 2007-02-02.
+Initially 5 rows are read into the R to determine the column classes and is then used to read the data for a two day period alone is required for the project,ie , for dates 2007-02-01 and 2007-02-02.
-5. A new variable Date_Time is created in the dataframe with class **POSIXct** by combining the Date and Time columns in data frame.
+4. A new variable Date_Time is created in the dataframe with class **POSIXct** by combining the Date and Time columns in data frame.
-6. Processed dataframe **power_4analysis** alone is retained and all the intermediary variables are deleted
+5. Processed dataframe **power** alone is retained and all the intermediary variables are deleted.
+It has 2880 rows and 10 columns.

+**Dataframe : Power**

+2880 observations for dates 2007-02-01 and 2007-02-02.

+Variables:

+**Date**: Date in format dd/mm/yyyy

+**Time**: time in format hh:mm:ss

+**Global_active_power**: household global minute-averaged active power (in kilowatt)

+**Global_reactive_power**: household global minute-averaged reactive power (in kilowatt)

+**Voltage**: minute-averaged voltage (in volt)

+**Global_intensity**: household global minute-averaged current intensity (in ampere)

+**Sub_metering_1**: energy sub-metering No. 1 (in watt-hour of active energy).
+It corresponds to the kitchen, containing mainly a dishwasher, an oven and a microwave (hot plates are not electric but gas powered).

+**Sub_metering_2**: energy sub-metering No. 2 (in watt-hour of active energy).
+It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.

+**Sub_metering_3**: energy sub-metering No. 3 (in watt-hour of active energy).
+It corresponds to an electric water-heater and an air-conditioner.

+**Date_Time** : in POSIXct format using the columns **Date** and **Time**.

 ####2. plot1.R